Managing Configuration of a Distributed System with Apache ZooKeeper

 You need SBT installed in your system to build this example.
 Refer to its installation instructions for details.

-Then you can run the service from its root directory by executing the following command from terminal:
+Then you can run the service from its root directory by executing the following command from the terminal:

 $ sbt run

-Hit target endpoint
+Hit the target endpoint

-Source code of the example is available on GitHub.
+The source code of the example is available on GitHub.

 Hope you find this helpful.